Before you buy

 For more information about reserved instances, see What is a reserved instance?

-In the Expenses And Costs console, choose Resource Plan > Reserved Instance >Usage Details.
-Then, search for the desired reserved instance by its name.
+In the Expenses And Costs console, choose Resource plan > Reserved instance > Usage Details.
+Then, search for the reserved instance that you want to check.

 In the Raw Usage of Resource Instance column, view the actual raw usage.